Andrew Graham

 Putting it all together

 I’ve done some of my customary mucking about and have come up with a proof of concept for my 2.9” Picksmart ESL.
-Using the Canvas API we can draw text, shapes and images, and we can use noble to send them to our label via Bluetooth.
+Using the Canvas API we can draw text, shapes and images, and use noble to send them to our label via Bluetooth.
 And because we can leverage the entire Node ecosystem, we have tons of functionality available to use.
 For example, I’ve written a small script to retrieve and display weather data from open-meteo.com, which was exactly the kind of thing I was hoping to achieve.

 Feel free to play about but remember - it’s a proof of concept and it’s untested on devices other that my own particular model so use it at your own risk!